frederikdesmedt/lecture_notes/cpl.md

 The JAR example is the scope we should look to.

-ML-based languages have a module system inside the language (contrary to, say, JARs, which are not part of the language).
+ML-based languages have a module system inside the language (contrary to, say, JARs, which are not part of the (Java) language).
 This is also the kind we will be focussing on.

 Note how interfaces (like in Java) is not a module system by itself, since it does not abide to the four criteria listed in the introduction of the presentation.